New York-New York Hotel and Casino: Features

 New York-New York includes a 51765 sqft casino.
 At its opening, the casino measured 84000 sqft, and had 2,400 slot machines and 71 table games.
 The hotel contains 2,024 rooms.
 When the resort opened, it featured a second-floor, 28000 sqft video game arcade which also included bumper cars and laser tag.

 The property also included a cigar lounge known as Hamilton's, named after actor George Hamilton, majority owner of the lounge.
 Hamilton's provided a view overlooking the casino floor, and included a retail shop and a private back room known as the Club Car, resembling an upscale rail car.
 Hamilton's had capacity for 175 people, while the Club Car could hold an additional 30.
 The lounge closed in January 2000, amid poor business.
 The trend of cigar bars had died off, and the closure of the resort's wedding chapel was also cited, as Hamilton's typically hosted wedding receptions.

 A renovation in 1999 added more meeting space and a restaurant, as well as upgrades for more than 300 rooms.
 A computerized valet parking system was implemented in 2001, to reduce wait times.

 New York-New York opened with four restaurants and a food court.
 Several of the same dining establishments were still in operation as of 2016.
 Among the original restaurants is Il Fornaio, an Italian eatery; and Chin Chin, an Asian restaurant.
 Both are part of California-based restaurant chains.
 Another original restaurant is Gallagher's Steak House.
-Unlike most casinos, New York-New York lacks a buffet.
+Unlike most casinos of the pre-COVID-19 era, New York-New York never had a buffet.